top of page

 2

-Check the vial label, product name, and expiry or batch information.
+Check the vial – Check the peptide vial label, product name, batch details, and expiry information.

 3